 · Praying in Agreement

-Through this series we learned something greater occurs in prayer than just giving God a wish list - a “gimme” list – or asking for His help.
+Through this series on prayer, we have learned something greater occurs in prayer than just giving God a wish list - a “gimme” list – or asking for His help.
 Prayer is a way of growing to know God better by being in a continual close relationship with Him.
-You may have prayed, when you first learned of it, as a rote discipline.
+You may have prayed as a rote discipline when you first learned of it.
 Over time and with deeper devotion, prayer becomes an everyday desire or irresistible urge to be with the Lord.
 Through it Christians mature in their relationship with God and grow more Christlike.

 When Should We Pray